Hung-nd233960/Group9-Microprocessors/Resources/Controller.md

 - GPIO9: Connected to the BOOT button.
 - JTAG Support: GPIO4–GPIO7 pins are reserved for debugging.

-## ESP32-C6 Mini
+## ESP32-C6

-The **ESP32-C6 Mini** is a compact development board based on the **ESP32-C6** microcontroller.
+The **ESP32-C6** is a compact development board based on the **ESP32-C6** microcontroller.
 It features a powerful 32-bit RISC-V single-core CPU with advanced wireless connectivity including Wi-Fi 6 and Bluetooth 5.0 LE, making it highly suitable for next-gen IoT applications, smart home devices, and secure edge computing.

 Key features include: